arijit-dasgupta/jtap/README.md

-# Academic Project Page Template
+# JTAP: Seeing through Occlusion
 This repository contains the website code for our paper: **Seeing through Occlusion: Uncertainty-aware Joint Physical Tracking and Prediction**.

 ## Acknowledgments